ssierral/clara-usage/README.md

 * There are two ways for executing a job in slurm: interactive and batch.
 Interactive is only recommended for testing purposes and not for heavy training.
 * All data should be stored in `/work/user/$USER`.
-* Scipts should be executed situated on the home folder of each user.
+* Scripts should be executed situated on the home folder of each user.
 * Execute `sbatch test_script.sh`
 * Monitor the execution with `squeue -j <job_id>`